themillhousegroup/blitzcore/README.md

 - Light/Dark mode

 ## Still Todo
 - Can we force the browser to hide the chrome?
-The back button can interfere
+The back button can interfere (answer: probably not)
 - Store the actual game state whenever it changes (to avoid reset on accidental back-navigation)
 - Tips for first-time players
   - Settings checkbox